 - If you decide to use Primary and Secondary streams, and plan to record both, keep in mind that both of these streams will consume some amount of disk space. - The IPConfigure Design Tool (at calculator.ipconfigure.com) may be used to estimate the amount of disk space you will need to accommodate the Primary and Secondary streams you are planning to configure.
 The key parameters to select for each calculation are: number of cameras, image resolution, frames per second, and number of days of storage. - If you decide to enable secondary streams, consider adding "primary" and "secondary" to the stream names (which will make them easier to identify in places like the System Report.) - Motion detection can only be performed on Primary streams. - Primary streams may be configured with any of the five available Recording Styles. - Secondary streams must be configured with one of the following Recording Styles: Continuous Recording Without Motion Detection or Proxy Only (no video will be recorded). - Since high-resolution camera streams are more likely to cause problems, it may be best to assign lower resolution streams as Primary streams.
-(The Primary stream will be used by default when adding a camera to the Stage.) - · When you export video, only video from the Primary stream will be exported.
+(The Primary stream will be used by default when adding a camera to the Stage.) - Beginning in version 22.3, when you export video: - You will be able to select which stream to export. - If you do not make a selection, the system will export the stream with the highest resolution.